wongzy/wongzy.github.io/source/_posts/Encryption-Encoding-Hash-and-related.md

 Examples: AES, DES

+Advantage: good performance
-> The secret problem of symmetry of secret key, it is unsafe to transfer secret key on a unsafe network.
+Disadvantage: The secret problem of symmetry of secret key, it is unsafe to transfer secret key on a unsafe network.

 ## Asymmetry Encryption